DIY SEO: 4 Questions to Ask Before You Start

 For example, you could invest in two important things on your SEO journey:

-- The SEO audit, which will uncover where your website is hurting SEO and a list of things to fix.
+- The SEO audit, will uncover where your website is hurting SEO and a list of things to fix.
 This is a great thing to have at the outset of an SEO initiative.

 - A block of hours you can use as you wish to help with tough questions or special projects outside your expertise; especially helpful for when you get stuck.